hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     This is a named block where the content for the table body (`<tbody>`) is rendered.
     <Doc::ComponentApi as |C|>
       <C.Property @name="[B].rowIndex" @type="number">
         The value of the index asssociated with the `@each` loop.
+Available only when the `@model/@columns` arguments are provided.
       </C.Property>
       <C.Property @name="[B].sortBy" @type="string">
         The value of the internal `sortBy` tracked variable.